- Publication 80 - Introductory Material

 The terms "monthly schedule depositor" and "semiweekly schedule depositor" don't refer to how often you pay your employees or how often you’re required to make deposits.
 The terms identify which set of rules that you must follow when a tax liability arises.
 Your tax liability is based on the dates payments were made or wages were paid.
 For taxable noncash fringe benefits, see When taxable fringe benefits are treated as paid in section 4.

-You’ll need to determine your deposit schedule for a calendar year based on the total employment taxes reported on Forms 941-SS, line 10 (line 12 for quarters beginning after December 31, 2016); Form 944, line 7; or Form 943, line 11, for your lookback period (defined below).
+You’ll need to determine your deposit schedule for a calendar year based on the total employment taxes reported on Forms 941-SS, line 12; Form 944, line 9; or Form 943, line 13, for your lookback period (defined below).
 If you filed both Forms 941-SS and 941 during the lookback period, combine the tax liabilities for these returns for purposes of determining your deposit schedule.
 Determine your deposit schedule for Form 943 separately from Forms 941-SS and 941.

 The term "deposit period" refers to the period during which tax liabilities are accumulated for each required deposit due date.
 For monthly schedule depositors, the deposit period is a calendar month.
 The deposit periods for semiweekly schedule depositors are Wednesday through Friday and Saturday through Tuesday.

 If your total tax reported for the lookback period is $50,000 or less, you’re a monthly schedule depositor for the current year.
 You must deposit taxes on wage payments made during a calendar month by the 15th day of the following month.